WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/index.md

 ![](../Sketches/Reverse_bias.png)

-When this happens, the depletion region wides, which greatly increases the junction potential.
+When this happens, the depletion region widens, which greatly increases the junction potential.

 ### Leakage Current/Reverse Saturation Current